NBA Defensive Player of the Year Odds 2023-24: Best Odds Prices For DPOY Award

 Contents

-The preseason NBA Defensive Player of the Year Odds have Jaren Jackson Jr. and Evan Mobley, two versatile forwards with terrific defensive prowess, as the favorites to win DPOY.
+The preseason NBA Defensive Player of the Year Odds have Anthony Davis and Rudy Gobert, two lanky centers with terrific defensive prowess, as the favorites to win DPOY.
 Check out all of the NBA Defensive Player of the Year odds in the table below, as well as our favorite candidates to win the award!

 NBA Defensive Player of the Year Odds 2023-24